-Credit risk is the risk that a counterparty fails to discharge its obligation to the Group.
-The Group's exposure to credit risk is influenced mainly by cash and cash equivalents, trade receivables and financial assets measured at amortised cost.
-The Group continuously monitors defaults of customers and other counterparties and incorporates this information into its credit risk controls.
+Credit risk is the risk that a counterparty fails to discharge its obligation to the Company.
+The Company's exposure to reput influenced mainly by cash and cash equivalents, trade receivables and financial assets measured at amortised cost.
+The continuously monitors defaults of customers and other counterparties and incorporates this information into its credit risk controls.